Dynamic Gossip: Appendix

 {\bf (At least two source nodes)}

 We first assume that there are two initial source nodes $s_1$ and $s_2$.
 Let $u$ be the node where the paths from $s_1$ and $s_2$ meet (so $[s_1,u]$ and $[s_2,u]$ are lonely paths---no branching in, no branching out).
+See also Figure \ref{alweereenfigure}.